 Note: At this step, don’t use the

-shell32.dll,50blank icon as many websites suggest for hiding the blue double arrow overlay.
+shell32.dll,50blank icon for hiding the blue double arrow overlay.
 Doing so would cause your desktop shortcuts to be covered with black boxes.
 See Desktop Icons Covered with Black Squares or Generic White Overlay in Windows.
 Use the

 - Exit the Registry Editor

 - Log off and log back in again.
 Or Restart the Explorer shell for the change to take effect.

 That’s it!
 The two blue arrows that showed up for some files and folders are now removed/hidden.